5 Steps – How to Keep Pasta Warm in a Crockpot

 3. Put the pasta in the slow cooker and toss some olive oil, water, or sauce on the pasta.

-4. Mix thoroughly to ensure the pasta fully coats.
+4. Mix thoroughly to ensure the pasta is fully coated.

 5. Set the cooker on low heat.